 The lastIndex property of the newly constructed object is set to 0.

 The [[Prototype]] internal property of the newly constructed object is set to the standard built-in RegExp prototype object as specified in 15.10.6.

-The [[Class]] internal property of the newly constructed object is set to "RegExp".
+The newly constructed object has a [[NativeBrand]] internal property whose value is NativeRegExp